 Kyle’s first Christmas market.

-Kyle first time ice skating in a foreign country (it might have been mine too but I don’t remember).
+First time ice skating in a foreign country for Kyle (it might have been mine too but I don’t remember).
 What is crazy is that he never went ice-skating at all until he was in college!

 Farthest north we’ve been together (Oslo).